 Interpretation of duplicate quarter-milk samples in series results in decreased sensitivity but higher specificity for identifying non-aureus staphylococci intramammary infections as compared to a single sample (Dohoo et al., 2011).
 This approach was chosen to maximize the specificity of culture to identify quarters as positive for a non-aureus staphylococci IMI (i.e., minimize false positives).

+Collection of a large number of samples in the field under time pressure and occasionally with minimally trained personnel resulted in a moderately high rate of contamination (13%).

 A readily-available, reliable bench-top test has not yet been developed for differentiating NASM species, even though it is established that some species are more relevant to udder health than others.
 While the technology exists for accurate speciation of NASM at larger diagnostic labs and research settings (MALDI-TOF, PCR), currently, most NASM species are only able to be lumped together as “non-aureus staphylococci” when cultured in labs without the resources or infrastructure to speciate isolates (e.g., on-farm culture, veterinary practices).
 However, it is still unclear whether treatment is warranted for these infecitons at all.

-Future work towards developing more readily available methods of speciation may better inform treatment decisions for producers, allowing them to treat or cull animals with infections due to more problematic NASM and withhold treatment for those of less concern.
+Future work towards developing more readily available methods of speciation may better inform treatment decisions for producers, allowing them to treat or cull animals with infections due to more problematic SaM and withhold treatment for those of less concern.
 This may be particularly important if future research resolves the current lack of understanding of the relationship between NASM IMI, risk of infection, elevation of SCC, and effect on milk yield.
 For example, Chen et al. reported lower daily milk losses among first parity cattle with moderate SCC increases (200,000 cells/mL) compared to greater losses among older cows with SCC greater than 500,000 cells/mL.

 For example, Chen et al. reported milk yield losses for first lactation animals increased from 0.42 kg/day to 0.97 kg/day as SCC increased from 200,000 cells/mL to 500,000 cells/mL; 500-800 was 0.97 kg/day to 1.26. this disproportionate increase in milk loss as SCC increases was even more pronounced in later lactation cows.
 The relationship between IMI, elevated SCC, and milk yield is complex.
 It is uncontroversial that as SCC increases, milk loss increases (chen, shook); however, this is offset with the fact that cows with increased milk production are at higher risk of infection (valckenier).